 const evalPrompt = await client.loadObjectPrompt('evals/tone-judge.prompt.mdx');

-const formatted = await evalPrompt.format({
+const { messages, object_config } = await evalPrompt.format({

 props: { output, expectedOutput }